rbq/renee-site/views/concept.md

 # Concept

-Renee is a new Rack-based library for describing web applications.
+Renee is a new Rack-based library for expressing web applications.
 Sinatra delivered a new simple way to think about building web applications.
 The popularity of Sinatra both as a library and as a concept shows how enduring the concept really has been.